Dzhama/TheCozyTea/README.md

-# TheCozyTea
+# The Cozy Tea
 ---
-Codecademy Display and positioning project.
+Codecademy Display and Positioning Project.